|Business Rating:||4.7 / 5|

 How to use the Spark Cash Plus card:

-Is the Spark Cash Plus card worth it?
+Is the Spark Cash Plus card right for you?

 The Spark Cash Plus card is a terrific option for small-business owners looking for a simple way to earn cash back on almost everything they buy.
 It should be an especially great fit for heavy spenders thanks to its annual bonus and flexible spending limits, but the card’s generous flat cash back rate means even the average small-business owner shouldn’t have much trouble justifying the card’s annual fee.